 2. Lusso Gear Largest and Most Stable Baby Car Mirror

 Under these circumstances, it’s vital to have a stable baby car mirror.
-This mirror from Lusso Gear is just that and a little more.
+This mirror from Lusso Gear is all that and a little more.

-In order to stay in place, Lusso Gear fitted it with a double strap that clings to the backseat headrest.
+Lusso Gear fitted the mirror with a double strap that clings to the back-seat headrest to keep it in place.
 Even on the bumpiest of roads, the mirror will stay intact.

-The mirror is also one of the largest on our list.
-In addition, it’s curved shape will give you one of the best views of your baby.
-What’s more, the mirror is shatterproof, meaning you won’t have to worry about flying glass in the event of an accident.
+This mirror is one of the largest on our list, and its curved shape will give you one of the best views of your baby.
+The mirror is shatterproof, meaning you won’t have to worry about flying glass in the event of an accident.

 Another major plus is the sleek design.
-The frame of the mirror comes in three different colors, with a matte finish.
+The mirror grey frame has an easy-to-clean matte finish.

 However, it does require a bit of adjusting and securing when you first install it.
-If you skip this step, it can fall off.
+If you skip this step, it shifts out of place too easily and could even fall off.

 - Large, full-view mirror.